-Orphan drug designation provides opportunities for fee reductions, protocol assistance and access to the centralized procedure before and during the first year after marketing approval.
+Orphan designation provides opportunities for fee reductions, protocol assistance and access to the centralized procedure before and during the first year after marketing approval.
 Fee reductions are not limited to the first year after marketing approval for small and medium enterprises.
 In addition, if a product which has an orphan drug designation subsequently receives EMA marketing approval for the indication for which it has such designation, the product is entitled to orphan market exclusivity, which means the EMA may not approve any other application to market a similar drug for the same indication for a period of 10 years.
+A "similar medicinal product" is defined as a medicinal product containing a similar active substance or substances as contained in an authorized orphan medicinal product, and which is intended for the same therapeutic indication.
 The exclusivity period may be reduced to six years if the designation criteria are no longer met, including where it is shown that the product is sufficiently profitable not to justify maintenance of market exclusivity.
-Competitors may receive marketing approval of different drugs or biologics for the indications for which the orphan product has exclusivity.
-In order to do so, however, they must demonstrate that the new drugs or biologics are clinically superior to the existing orphan product.
-This demonstration of clinical superiority may be done at the time of initial approval or in post-approval studies, depending on the type of marketing authorization granted.
+Additionally, an MA may be granted to a similar medicinal product for the same indication if: